 When Was Dewey Decimal System Created

 Imagine stepping into a library filled with countless books, each holding a universe of knowledge.
 Now, picture trying to find a specific book without any order or system.
-Chaos, right?
 Libraries faced this very challenge until the creation of the Dewey Decimal System, a revolutionary way to organize information.
+Even so, chaos, right?
 This system not only transformed libraries but also shaped how we access knowledge today.

 Have you ever wondered how libraries manage to keep millions of books neatly organized?
-The answer lies in the Dewey Decimal System (DDC), a classification system that has been a cornerstone of library science for over a century.
-In this article, we will delve into the history of the Dewey Decimal System, exploring when it was created, its evolution, and its impact on the world of information management.
+Practically speaking, in this article, we will break down the history of the Dewey Decimal System, exploring when it was created, its evolution, and its impact on the world of information management.
+Still, the answer lies in the Dewey Decimal System (DDC), a classification system that has been a cornerstone of library science for over a century.
 Let's embark on this journey to understand the origins and significance of this ubiquitous system.

 Main Subheading